Current as of: May, 15, 2018 – 21:20 CEST

 Consequently, this course is an addtional benefit for the students of computer science to foster machine learning and to show some examples in the important area of health informatics which is currently a hot topic internationally and opens a lot of future opportunities.

-Week 11 Reading – Machine Learning meets health informatics: challenges and future directions
+Module 01 – Introduction: Machine Learning for health informatics: Challenges and future directions

 - Holzinger, A. 2016.
 Interactive Machine Learning for Health Informatics: When do we need the human-in-the-loop?
 Springer Brain Informatics, 1-13. doi: doi: 10.1007/s40708-016-0042-6